Transforming Digital Experiences Through Research and Strategy

 The Challenge:

-Dartmouth’s Tuck School of Business sought to strengthen its position in the highly competitive Advanced Management Program market.
-The goal was to understand the program’s standing relative to competitors, refine its marketing strategy, and identify ways to boost enrollment and enhance brand perception among senior executives.
+Dartmouth's Tuck School of Business sought to strengthen its position in the highly competitive Advanced Management Program market.
+The goal was to understand the program's competitive standing, refine marketing strategy, and identify ways to boost enrollment and enhance brand perception among senior executives.

 My Role:

-Conducted a comprehensive review of existing market research provided by the school.
+Conducted comprehensive review of existing market research provided by the school

-Designed and deployed a targeted customer survey to generate new insights and recruit participants for deeper qualitative research.
+Designed and deployed targeted customer survey to generate new insights and recruit participants for deeper qualitative research

-Completed a detailed competitor audit, assessing program structure, digital presence, and brand messaging for leading AMP providers.
+Completed detailed competitor audit, assessing program structure, digital presence, and brand messaging for leading AMP providers

-Delivered a research findings presentation outlining strengths, weaknesses, and opportunities, with actionable recommendations for marketing message refinement and website improvements.
+Delivered research findings presentation outlining strengths, weaknesses, and opportunities with actionable recommendations for marketing message refinement and website improvements

 Impact: